iomesh/docs/docs/volume-operations/volumesnapshot-operations.md

     ```

-2. Apply the YAML file by running the following command.
+2. Run the following command to apply the YAML file.
 A VolumeSnapshot will be created.

     ```text
     kubectl apply -f example-snapshot.yaml